mchingiz/softwareengineer-test-task/README.md

-# Hi dear Reviewer! :wave:
+# Hi Klaus people! :wave:
 You can take a look at my notes [here](NOTES_FOR_TASK.md)

 # Software Engineer Test Task